 - Nuchal translucency screening and cell-free fetal DNA testing/non-invasive prenatal testing (NIPT)

-- Consultation regarding complex prenatal genetic testing results to aid in clinical management decisions and planning
+- Consultation on genetic testing results to aid in clinical management decisions and planning

-Our physicians are at the forefront of discovering and implementing reproductive genetics technologies for women and their pregnancies.
-Many of these studies have appeared in leading medical journals, and have led to obstetric care and genetics practice changes.
+Our physicians are at the forefront of discovering and implementing reproductive genetics technologies.
+Many of these studies have appeared in leading medical journals and have led to obstetric care and genetics practice changes.
 You may have the opportunity to participate in research studies to improve care and clinical trials of innovative fetal therapies and prenatal genetic testing approaches.